rc41186/GithubBest/README.md

         - An attempt UI/Unit Tests

 ## Known Issues:
-    - Top Contributor needs to be handled better, should display text if API Call limit is reached
+    - Top Contributor needs to be handled better, should display some text if API Call limit is reached.
+    - Performance can be better on Top Contributor API Call.
+    - Wrong github URL used, should be the non-api URL to repository.

 ## Challenges:
     - Finding the right Github API call